JoeTAMatthews/joetamatthews/README.md

 ### Hey, I'm Joe 👋

-# I'm a Full Stack Developer
+# I'm a Full Stack Java Developer

 I love to learn new technologies.
 Using the tools & languages I have learned, I aim to solve business problems when creating new projects.